Which Aspects of Corporate Governance Do and Do Not Matter in Emerging Markets

 50 Pages Posted: 2 May 2015 Last revised: 29 Nov 2019

-There is evidence that a broad measure of corporate governance predicts higher firm values in emerging markets, but little evidence on which specific aspects of governance drive that overall relationship.
-We study that question by asking which aspects of corporate governance consistently predict firm market value across four major emerging markets (Brazil, India, Korea, and Turkey), using a unique dataset that lets us build country-specific indices in each country for disclosure, board structure, ownership structure, shareholder rights, board procedure, and control of related party transactions.
-We find that disclosure predicts higher market value in each country (within disclosure, the principal predictor is financial disclosure); board structure has a positive coefficient in all countries and is significant in Brazil and Korea (within board structure, the principal predictor is board independence); and that once one controls for disclosure and board structure, the other indices do not predict firm value.
-These results provide evidence that: (i) country-specific indices can outperform broad, one-size-fits-all indices, and (ii) firms, in responding to investor demands for better governance; and investors, in assessing governance quality, can do reasonably well in focusing on disclosure and board structure.
-The differences between results without firm effects (pooled OLS) and with firm effects (random or fixed effects) support the need to use panel data and firm effects in corporate governance research.
+There is evidence that some “corporate governance indices” predict higher firm values in emerging markets, but little evidence on which specific aspects of governance drive that overall relationship.
+We study that question across four major emerging markets (Brazil, India, Korea, and Turkey).
+We build overall country-specific governance indices, comprised of indices for disclosure, board structure, ownership structure, shareholder rights, board procedure, and control of related party transactions.
+We find that disclosure (especially financial disclosure) predicts higher market value across all four countries.
+Board structure (principally board independence) takes a positive coefficient in all countries and is significant in Brazil and Korea.
+The Disclosure Index, and a combined Disclosure-Board Structure Index, remain significant in lower bounds analyses.
+The other indices do not predict firm value.
+These results provide evidence that: (i) country-specific indices can outperform broad, one-size-fits-all indices, and (ii) firms, in responding to investor pressure for better governance; and investors, in assessing governance, would do well to focus on disclosure and board structure.

 Keywords: Brazil, Korea, India, Turkey, corporate governance, boards of directors, disclosure, shareholder rights